gustavoSaboia97/MPCreator/README.md

 ```
 #### Parameters:
 ```
-    -f or -d: You must choose between them, because '-f' starts the aplication reading a file with NCBI Mitochondrial IDs and '-d' starts the aplication reading a directory with Mitochondrial genbanks files
+    -f or -d: You must choose between them, because '-f' starts the aplication reading a file with NCBI Mitochondrial IDs and '-d' starts the aplication reading a directory with Mitochondrial genbanks files.

     -o : set the output diretory name at MPResults
     -a : set the alignment program by the ID.